-The above question appears on the Hpathy Discussion Board.
+The above question appeared on the Hpathy Discussion Board (now archived).
 It’s the kind of question that crops up so often, I thought it was high time we tackled it!
 I’ve asked a group of professional homeopaths to share their thoughts.
 I give you now:

 Diane Fuller, DHom

 The best way to choose a homeopath, in my opinion, is on the recommendation of somebody who has had good results from that homeopath.

 In the end it is “By their fruits you know them.”

 Often a prospective patient will ask, “How many cases have you cured?” or, “How many cases of [name your disease] have you cured?”
 Its hard to know how many cases are “cured”.
 I guess that depends on what you mean by “cure”.
 A lot depends on the vital force, or immune system.
 The right remedy can be given and a weak body may not respond to it.
 And then, if the patient ends up being 75% stronger than before the remedies, but the wart on the big toe is still there, which is what the person wanted “cured” – how do you rate that?

 Sometimes when people come in, you give them a remedy and never hear from them again – then you might meet them in 5 or so years and they tell you – “Oh, by the way – my stomach problems cleared up after that remedy and I have been fine ever since.”

 Who has the time to keep track of percentages?
 I don’t find it a legitimate question.
 Would they ask a medical doctor the same thing?
 I don’t think so.

 And also, just because you have given remedies to 25 people with hemorrhoids, and all of them were cured that doesn’t mean that you will have the same result with the 26th person.

 What about compliance?
 How do you know that in the cases that weren’t cured, the people took their remedy as you told them?